ScreenPyHQ/screenpy/docs/topics/protocols.rst

 =========

 ScreenPy uses Protocols
+to enable "structure subclassing."
+This means
-to enable "structure subclassing," which is to say that a Question is only a Question if it is ``Answerable``, for example.
+a Question is only a Question
+if it is ``Answerable``,
+for example.

 Note that :ref:`resolutions`
 are the exception
-to this subclassing strategy,
+to this subclassing strategy.
-as they use traditional inheritance to take advantage of |PyHamcrest|'s matchers.
+They use traditional inheritance to take advantage of |PyHamcrest|'s matchers.

 The following Protocols describe
 Actions,
 Abilities,
 and Questions
-through the methods they are required to implement.
+through the methods they need.

 .. module:: screenpy.protocols